The Defeat of Satan: Recording history

 The Defeat of Satan demo was recorded during time when the band was known as Crush Evil.
-The material differs from their other releases musically: The Defeat of Satan features minimalistic hybrid of thrash metal and death metal with death growl vocals.
+The material differs from their other releases musically: The Defeat of Satan features a minimalistic hybrid of thrash metal and death metal with death growl vocals.
 The songs clock at over 10 minutes in duration.
 The demo ends with an industrial music type outro titled "Knus Ondskapen".

 The lyrical themes on both demos include forces of evil, warning about them, and spiritual warfare against Satan.
 These themes opposed the anti-Christian ideology of the early Norwegian black metal scene; the demos were recorded during the time when black metal was developing its second wave.
 According to the booklet's liner notes, "The history tells of Antestor being the band who started the whole northern European Christian extreme metal scene.
 About the time the Norwegian Black Metal Inner Circle was rearing its ugly head, Antestor was stirring things up by playing extreme metal that spoke of hope in Jesus Christ and the deception of Satan."
 According to the write-up, "Antestor received serious death threats from some of the major bands and key players in the scene."

 The demo material were remixed and remastered in 2003 and the Norwegian label Momentum Scandinavia printed 999 copies of the album.